FitDevs-withKat/Fitness-Accountability/README.md

 ### Step 3 - Commit the file
 Make sure that before you click the `Propose new file` button, that you have made the below changes:
- - Fill out the title, this can just be `Create JSON file
+ - Fill out the title, this can just be `Create JSON file1
  - Fill out a summary, this can just be `created my JSON file in the data directory`
  - Create a new branch for this commit and start a pull request
 <br><br>